Bečov nad Teplou: Sights

-Bečov nad Teplou is known for the complex of Bečov Castle and Bečov Chateau.
+Bečov nad Teplou is known for the complex of Bečov Castle and Bečov Chateau, which is protected as a national cultural monument.
 The complex is open to the public and offers guided tours.
-The exposition contains the second most valuable movable monument in the Czech Republic, the Reliquary of St. Maurus.
+The exposition contains the second most valuable movable monument in the Czech Republic, which is the Reliquary of St. Maurus.

 The Church of Saint George was built in the late Baroque style in 1763–1767.
 The tower was finished in 1885.

 A notable landmark is the late Baroque town hall.
 It dates from 1760.

-A botanical garden was gradually created in Bečov nad Teplou in 1918–1935.
+A botanical garden was gradually created in Bečov nad Teplou during the period 1918–1935.
 After the garden was acquired by the Czechoslovak state in 1945, it gradually fell ito disrepair.
-In 2005, the local botanical organization ČSOP Berkut decided to recover and maintain the botanical garden.
+In 2005, the local botanical organisation ČSOP Berkut decided to recover and maintain the botanical garden.